graalvm/graalvm-demos/micronaut-hello-rest-maven/README-Cloud-Shell.md

     The current managed java version is set to graalvmeejdk-17.
     ```

-## Step 3: [OPTIONAL] Confirm software version and environment variables

-This step is optional - [Check software version and environment variables](../_common/README-check-version-env-vars.md)

-## Step 4: Set up your project, build and run as a JAR
+## Step 3: Set up your project, build and run as a JAR

 1. Git clone this example.